krutika-patidar/simplesuperstockmarket/README.md

 2. Calculate the GBCE All Share Index using the geometric mean of prices for all stocks.

-#Solution
+# Solution

-I have tried to provide Menu driven solution for this problem.
-I have tried to keep the solution basic and minimal.
+I have tried to provide Menu driven solution with the use of Factory Design Pattern for this problem.
+I have tried to keep the solution simple and easy for users.
+It also includes Junits and loggers framework implementation.
 ```bash
 Tech Stack
 1. Source: Java 8